 What kind of gear did you use, like helmets, jackets, pants, boots, and gloves?
 What did you like/dislike?

-Do you have any words of advice for people considering taking the same trip you did?
+Do you have any words of advice for people considering taking the same motorbike trip you did?

 Firstly, pack light.
 Leave space for spare bike parts, especially those that break easily like clutches, throttle cables, bearings, and wheel tubes.
 Secondly, pack tools.
 Finally, stop waiting for “the right time.”
 It’s never going to arrive – you need to CREATE the right time, right now.

-What would you say are your top #3 tips for long-distance travel by motorbike?
+What would you say are your top #3 tips for going on a long-distance motorbike trip?

 1. Wear protective gear.
 2. Don’t over-plan.
 3. Enjoy every second as it comes.